Two years ago, I wrote a post listing 14 reasons every kid should eat organic. I loved writing that and getting it out to the world.

 I’m a big believer that the right diet can help a child to thrive and even heal certain disabilities and difficulties for some kids.

 But I never gave my *own* journey to eat healthy a second thought.
 In fact, when our budget is slim or time is tight, my husband and I forego clean eating for ourselves making sure the kids are only eat GMO-free foods at home and whenever possible if we’re dining out.

-It’s not easy to eat GMO free, but organics are simply better for you.
-Most of those original 14 reasons applies to adults too, but as you age eating clean is as important as it is for a child.
+It’s not easy to eat GMO-free, but organics are simply better for you.
+Most of those original 14 reasons apply to adults too, but as you age eating clean is as important as it is for a child.
 Here are 6 possible benefits of eating organic as you grow older:

 - Cancer Prevention

 Pesticides are linked to cancer.
 According to Rodale Wellness, more than 260 studies link pesticides to a range of cancers.
 In fact, The President’s Cancer Panel also suggests eating organic to reduce your risk.

 A Rutgers study published in JAMA Neurology found that “pesticides and Alzheimer’s disease could be intricately linked.”
 Patients with DDE exposure were more likely to have Alzheimer’s, especially if they had the gene which produces a higher risk.

 A 2014 study done by David Geffen School of Medicine at the University of California, Los Angeles found that certain pesticides inhibit an enzyme that breaks down these toxins in your body.
 These people were more likely to develop Parkinson’s Disease.
 These last two diseases are very important to me as I age since Mom had one and Dad had the other.